Baglecake/Local-DDx/v8/README.md

 -> v8_2_llama_qwen: This setup deploys synchronus llama3 and Qwen2.5 models to power its agents.

+-> v8_3_gemma_qwen: This setup deploys synchronous Gemma2 and Qwen2.5 models to power its agents.
+This version also consolidates the evaluator into a single v9 edition.

 -> ddx_results_analyzer.py: This script contains metric normalization analysis to interpret the outputs of the LDDx in comparison to industry and academic benchamrks.
 It serves as a translator between novel and traditional metrics.
 Use to interpret results.
 See the "Reports" directory for batched analyses and individual case reports.

 ---------------------------------------------------------------------